slushhub/homework/README.md

 ### Requirements

 - Use only 1 page, no routers or custom routing.
 Keep it simple! ;)
-- Create component(s) to create your view, not only the app component.
+- Create component(s) to build your view, not only the app component.
 Use the angular cli.
 - Use angular material as base of your components.
 Overwrite styles in the styles.scss file if you want to.
 - Use Apollo GraphQL to fetch information from the reddit / twitter API.